Open-Telecoms-Data/open-fibre-data-standard/docs/guidance/use.md

 # How to use OFDS data

-This page provides [examples](#examples) to demonstrate how to use OFDS data in common tools and [how-to guides](#how-to-guides) for specific topics.
+This page provides [examples](#examples) that demonstrate how to use OFDS data in common tools and [how-to guides](#how-to-guides) for specific topics.

 ## Examples

 ### QGIS

-The example QGIS file shows how to use the example OFDS GeoJSON data in [QGIS](https://qgis.org/).
+The example QGIS file shows how to use [QGIS](https://qgis.org/) to visualise the example OFDS GeoJSON data.

 ![The example network in QGIS](../../_assets/qgis_example.png)